NilPointer-Software/bdfd-wiki/src/guides/awaitedCommands.md

 $awaitFunc[command name;(user ID)]
 ```
 - `command name` - The name which is used inside [`$awaitedCommand`](#awaitedcommand) and [`$awaitedCommandError`](#awaitedcommanderror) callback.
-- `user ID` - The user to trigger the awaited command for.
-Uses command author, if `user id` is not written.
+- `user ID` - The user the awaited command will trigger for.
+Uses command author, if `user id` is not given.

 ### $awaitedCommand[]
 `$awaitedCommand` is a callback.
 It gets triggered when an awaited command gets initiated.